Bookstore

 I’m honored to announce that I was named as a finalist in the FotoEvidence W Award, 2019 for my 10 year project, He Threw the Last Punch Too Hard.
 We have created a beautiful black and white & color book in partnership with FotoEvidence.
 FotoEvidence recognizes documentary photography that demonstrates courage and commitment in addressing a violation of human rights, a significant injustice or an assault on human dignity.
 FotoEvidence books are dedicated to long-form projects of documentary photographers working in the humanistic tradition.
 This book is the story of my mother, who suffered brain damage from her second husband’s abuse.
 It’s also the story of mother-daughter reconciliation and the affects of domestic violence on a family.
 I’m quite proud of this project.

-Short listed by the Lucie Foundation as Best First Photo Book of 2020.
+• Shortlisted for the 2020 Lucie Book Prize in the Independent Category as Best First Photo Book of 2020.

 Order He Threw the Last Punch Too Hard